neanes/neanes/docs/guide/README.md

 If checked, hymns that use the diatonic scale will automatically have the note Zo' lowered if the melody does not ascend past Zo', and the note does not already have a sharp, flat, or fthora explicitly specified.
 You may adjust the number of moria to lower Zo'.

+This setting may be temporarily overridden for a particular note by checking the `Ignore Attractions` checkbox in the bottom toolbar.
+This is helpful when the software incorrectly guesses that you want the Zo flattened.
+By checking `Ignore Attractions`, the note will be natural unless you explictly place an alteration on the it.

+It may also be overridden for an entire hymn by clicking on the mode key and checking the `Ignore Attractions` checkbox in the bottom toolbar.
+This is useful for hymns of the plagal first mode from Ke, which are sometimes sung as if from Pa, but without the proper Pa fthora placed above Ke.

 #### Classic Legetos

 If checked, hymns in the fourth mode with base notes Pa or Vou will use the classic legetos scale with Vou lowered so that the interval Vou - Di is larger than a minor third.